johnnytbz/johnnytbz.github.io/_posts/2020-06-09-monitoring-technology.md

     rules:
     - alert: InstanceDown    ## alert name
       expr: up{job='node'} == 0  ## alert condition
-      for: 1m  ## when more than 1 min£¬prometheus will sent alert message to alertmanger
+      for: 1m  ## when more than 1 minï¼Œprometheus will sent alert message to alertmanger
       labels:
         severity: "warning"
       annotations: